a-random-lemurian/meow-protocol/README.md

 | 5 | Paw at you
 | 6 | Growl
 | 7 | Hiss
+| 200-255 | Reserved

+Message type numbers from 200 to 255 MAY be used for private uses of the Meow Protocol involving animals not known to the Meow Protocol authors, or for carrying other information.

 ### Animal type
 | Number | Meaning |